Data Attribution for Text-to-Image Models by Unlearning Synthesized Images: Experiments

 \subsection{Customized Model Benchmark}

 \arxiv{Wang~\etal~\cite{wang2023evaluating} focus on a specialized form of attribution: attributing customized models trained on an individual or a few exemplar images.
-This approach provides ground truth attribution since the images generated by customized models are computationally influenced by exemplar images.
+This approach provides ground truth attribution, since the images generated by customized models are computationally influenced by exemplar images.
 While this evaluation has limited generalization to attribution performance with larger training sets, it is the only tractable evaluation for attributing large-scale text-to-image models to date.}

 \myparagraph{Evaluation protocol.} \arxiv{Since the Customized Model Benchmark has ground truth, the problem is evaluated as a retrieval task.
 We report \textbf{Recall@K} and \textbf{mAP}, measuring the success of retrieving the exemplar images amongst a set including 100K LAION images.
-We compare with Wang~\etal's feature-matching approach that finetunes on the Customized Model dataset, referred to as DINO (AbC) and CLIP (AbC).
-For our evaluation, we selected a subset of the dataset comprising 20 models: 10 object-centric and 10 artist-style models.
+We compare with Wang~\etal's feature-matching approach that finetunes on the Customized Model dataset, referred to as DINO (AbC) and CLIP (AbC). \camready{We also compare with D-TRAK, the best-performing influence function method in our previous MSCOCO experiment.} For our evaluation, we selected a subset of the dataset comprising 20 models: 10 object-centric and 10 artist-style models.
 We select 20 synthesized images with different prompts for each model, resulting in 400 synthesized image queries.}

-\myparagraph{Comparing with AbC features.} We report Recall@10 and mAP in Figure~\ref{fig:abc_baseline}.
-Our method performs on par with baselines when testing on object-centric models, while significantly outperforming them on artist-style models.
+\myparagraph{Comparing with \camready{other methods}.} We report Recall@10 and mAP in Figure~\ref{fig:abc_baseline}.
+Our method performs on par with baselines for object-centric models, while significantly outperforming them on artist-style models.
 Although CLIP (AbC) and DINO (AbC) are fine-tuned for this attribution task, the feature matching approach can sometimes confuse whether to attribute a synthesized image to style-related or object-related images.
-In contrast, our method, which has access to the model itself, traces influential training images more effectively.
-In Figure~\ref{fig:qual_abc_baseline}, we show a qualitative example.
+In contrast, our method, which has access to the model itself, traces influential training images more effectively. \camready{D-TRAK performs worse than our method despite also having model access, which suggests that the influence approximations could be less accurate for larger models.} In Figure~\ref{fig:qual_abc_baseline}, we show a qualitative example.
 While DINO (AbC) and CLIP (AbC) can retrieve visually or semantically similar images, our method successfully identifies the exemplars in both cases.
 We include ablation studies in Appendix~\ref{sec:supp_abc_additional_analysis}.